jehna/thejunkland.com/content/blog/dojo-hot-f-secure-sense-not.md

 > What if, despite of it's design, this is the next "big thing"?

-As a tech-savvy person, interested in all the buzzwords associated with the product, I believe I'd be one of the [first 10% of people][diffusion-of-innovation] to actually try this product, although it resembled a $10 coffee machine.
+As a person interested in all the buzzwords associated with the product, I believe I'd be one of the [first 10% of people][diffusion-of-innovation] to actually try this product, although it resembles a $10 coffee machine.

 But, as a tech-savvy person (whatever that means), I need to know *how* things work.
 And here's the problem: I still have absolutely no idea how Sense works.
 All